Lumbar Interbody Fusion and Facet Fixation

 What Are Post-Operative Indications?

 Low back advice after surgery applies to you as to everybody in the community.
-The best posture is keeping your low back as vertical as possible, like a column of bricks – e.g. bend your knees to get low to the ground rather than bending your low back.
-Try to minimize bending (forwards, backwards or sideways) and twisting, especially if you are carrying something.
+The best posture is keeping your low back as vertical as possible, like a column of bricks — e.g., bend your knees to get low to the ground rather than bending your lower back.
+Try to minimize bending (forward, backward, or sideways) and twisting, especially if you are carrying something.
 Though it may sound contradictory, postoperatively you will be encouraged to try to mobilize your low back so that it does not become stiff at the unoperated levels.
 Postoperatively you can sit as soon and long as you like, until it becomes uncomfortable.
 You can drive as soon as you wish but this may be painful and it would be preferable if you were driven by someone else early on.

 A light lumbar support may be used postoperatively for additional pain relief.
 You are encouraged to do away with the brace as soon as possible (0-3 weeks), or only use it intermittently, because you will be encouraged to strengthen and mobilize your trunk (back and abdominal) or core muscles.